NeonGeckoCom/neon-docs/docs/skill_development/displaying-information/mycroft-gui.md

 **QML Lottie Module:**

 This provides a QML `Item` to render Adobe® After Effects™ animations exported as JSON with Bodymovin using the Lottie Web library.
-For list of all properties supported refer [Lottie QML](https://github.com/kbroulik/lottie-qml)
+For list of all properties supported refer to [Lottie QML](https://github.com/kbroulik/lottie-qml)

 #### Using Mycroft-GUI Framework Base Delegates